 Walk & Train Edinburgh

-Started up in 2014, we are a family business based in south Edinburgh run by Linnea Lyckberg MSc IACP CDT and Gregor Schmatz.
-We are licensed, insured, and disclosed (police checked).
-We carry a canine first aid kit in our van which Gregor has been certified to use.
+Started up in 2014, we are a family business based in south Edinburgh run by Linnea Lyckberg MSc IACP-CDT and Gregor Schmatz.
+We are licensed, insured and disclosed (police checked).
+We carry a canine first aid kit in our van which we have been certified to use.
 We are fully committed to the dogs in our care and tend to them as if they were our own.
 We believe that for dogs to be truly healthy, inside and out, they should be provided appropriate mental and physical stimulation, and get to spend time in nature with their own kind.
 We seek to provide a service where dogs are allowed to express their primal selves.
 Our goal is to educate dog owners to better understand the true nature of their dog, and to embrace both its strengths and weaknesses in order to achieve training success.
 We believe that when dogs and human connect on a deep and meaningful level, and learn how to communicate clearly and without hinder, there are few limits to what can be achieved.

 The People Behind Walk & Train